Online Instructor Certification course (formerly TO 101)

 Q: Where can I register?

-A: Please complete this registration form to sign up for TO 101: How to Teach Online.
+A: Please complete this registration form to sign up for the Online Instructor Certification (OIC) Course.

 Q: When can I start?